Results & Certificates

 Post

 If you change permanent address, it is your responsibility to inform the college or sixth form immediately.
-You can do this by contact our Student Registry team.
+You can do this by contacting our Student Registry team.

 If you have achieved better results or not got the results you were expecting, don’t worry.